nmcc/fake-api-demo/README.md

 This repo contains a demo for Fake Web APIs.

+> !!
+DISCLAIMER !!
+>
+> This code is for educational purposes only.
+It is NOT ready for production.

 It includes demos of two types of Fakes:

 * Proxy fake